superGekFordJ/resume-studio/docs/architecture.md

 3. **Register Template**
    - Add to `templates` array in `src/types/resume.ts`
-   - Add case in `PrintableResume.tsx` switch statement
+   - Add case in `PrintableResume.tsx` switch statement to render the new template component.

 ### WYSIWYG PDF Export
 The PDF export system ensures pixel-perfect consistency between screen and print: